microsoft/botframework-cli/packages/cli/README.md

   -h, --help                         qnamaker:create:kb command help

   --endpointKey=endpointKey          Specifies the endpoint key for your private QnA service.(from qnamaker.ai portal
-                                     user settings page).
-Overrides the .qnamakerrc value and the QNAMAKER_ENDPOINTKEY environment variable.
+                                     KB settings page).
+Overrides the endpoint Key value present in config and the QNAMAKER_ENDPOINTKEY environment variable.

   --hostname=hostname                Specifies the url for your private QnA service.
-Overrides the .qnamakerrc value and
+Overrides the value present in config and
                                      the QNAMAKER_HOSTNAME environment variable.

   --in=in                            (required) The CreateKbDTO object to send in the body of the request.

   --kbId=kbId                        Specifies the active qnamaker knowledgebase id.
-Overrides the .qnamakerrc value and
+Overrides the kbId present in the config and
                                      the QNAMAKER_KBID environment variable.

   --name=name                        Name of the kb you want to create.

   --stdin                            Specifies qnamaker configuration is being passed via stdin.
 Overrides the
-                                     .qnamakerrc value and the QNAMAKER_KBID environment variable.
+                                     config value and the QNAMAKER_KBID environment variable.

-  --subscriptionKey=subscriptionKey  Specifies the qnamaker subscription key/access keys (found on the Cognitive
-                                     Services Azure portal page under "access keys").
-Overrides the .qnamakerrc value and the QNAMAKER_SUBSCRIPTION_KEY environment variable.
+  --subscriptionKey=subscriptionKey  Specifies the qnamaker Ocp-Apim-Subscription Key (found in 'Keys' under Resource Management section                                      for your Qna Maker cognitive service).
+Overrides the config value and the OCP-APIM-SUBSCRIPTION-KEY                                      environment variable.

   --wait                             Wait for the operation to complete.
 ```